njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-breadcrumbs.rst

 Breadcrumbs
 ##################

-The `vui-breadcrumbs <https://www.npmjs.com/browse/keyword/vui>`_ library contains a series of LESS mixins and CSS that you can use to style breadcrumbs.
+The `vui-breadcrumbs <https://www.npmjs.com/browse/keyword/vui>`_ library contains a series of Less mixins and CSS that you can use to style breadcrumbs.

 *******************
 Styling with Less
 *******************
 If you're familiar with `Less <http://lesscss.org/>`_, style your breadcrumbs with our Less mixins.
-First, you'll need to import the breadcrumbs library into your LESS file:
+First, you'll need to import the breadcrumbs library into your Less file:

 .. code-block:: console